jenkinsci/role-strategy-plugin/README.md

 The Role Strategy plugin is meant to be used from [Jenkins](https://jenkins.io) to add a new role-based mechanism to manage users' permissions.
 Supported features

-* Creating **global roles**, such as admin, job creator, anonymous, etc., allowing to set Overall, Slave, Job, Run, View and SCM permissions on a global basis.
+* Creating **global roles**, such as admin, job creator, anonymous, etc., allowing to set Overall, Agent, Job, Run, View and SCM permissions on a global basis.
 * Creating **project roles**, allowing to set only Job and Run permissions on a project basis.
 * Creating **agent roles**, allowing to set node-related permissions.
 * Assigning these roles to users and user groups